-Revenue primarily consists of grants from the Federal and County government.
+Revenue primarily consists of grants from the Federal and local government and local organizations.
 Expenses consist of salaries, administrative costs.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.